1965 in Japanese music: Annual charts

-Hibari Misora's Yawara - was number 1 in the Japanese kayokyoku annual singles chart published in Billboard.
+Hibari Misora's Yawara was number 1 in the Japanese kayokyoku annual singles chart published in Billboard.

 Classical music

 The Tokyo Metropolitan Symphony Orchestra was founded.

+The Japanese conductor Seiji Ozawa is named the fourth music director of the Toronto Symphony Orchestra.

 Electric guitars

 There was an electric boom (Japanese: エレキブーム, ereki būmu) in the popularity and sales of electric guitar music and electric guitars.
 This was also called the "electric guitar boom" and the "electric guitar fad".

 Disco

 The first discotheque opened on 18 November 1965.

 Film and television

 The music of Tokyo Olympiad by Toshiro Mayuzumi won the 20th Mainichi Film Award for Best Music.

 Music industry

 From April to September, $35.3 million worth of records were sold by the Japan Phonograph and Record Association.
+The music market was larger than Latin America's.